redhat-developer/odo/docs/proposals/lifecycle_events.md

     - on failure, display a meaningful error message and stop
     - on success, execute next command in the list (if any)
 - Destroy/delete the component and continue as usual

+### postStop
+- Execute the `postStop` commands one by one
+  - via standalone pod or job and delete it once complete

 ## Example devfile with lifecycle binding:
 ```